jaimebuelta/django-docker-template/README.md

 ```
 ├── README.md (this file)
 ├── docker-compose.yaml (general dockerfile description, aimed at development)
-├── Dockerfile (General Dockerfile of the main service)
+├── Dockerfile (General Dockerfile of the main server)
 ├── requirements.txt (python requirements)
 ├── docker (Files related to build and operation of containers)
-│   └── (docker subdirs, like db or service)
+│   └── (docker subdirs, like db or server)
 │      └── Scripts related to docker creation and operation of that service
 └── src (the Django project files)
     ├── manage.py